 Study on how to support network sharing in 6G, including the following aspects:

 - How to support the following network sharing architectures in 6G: Multi-Operator Core Network in 6G and Indirect Network Sharing in 6G.

+NOTE 1: non-3GPP access services should be possible when the UE is in the INS coverage and operator wants to deploy non-3GPP access.

 Editor's note: It is FFS whether other aspects of network sharing in 6G can be added in this clause.